 Research takes its ideas from practice, standardises and packages that practice, and then tests it.
 Via recommendations from authorities reliant mainly on research findings, practitioners may then be persuaded that the researchers’ packages – now ‘evidence-based’ – are how they too should do therapy.

 Instead, treat research as an aid to developing and reflecting on practice, not a blueprint.
-This was the approach taken by authorities from the British Psychological Society when they developed their guidance on implementing the main psychosocial therapies recommended by the UK’s official health advisory body, the National Institute for Health and Clinical Excellence (NICE).
+This was the approach taken by authorities from the British Psychological Society when they developed their guidance on implementing the main psychosocial therapies recommended by the UK’s official health advisory body, the National Institute for Health and Care Excellence (NICE).
 The authors insisted that though their framework “draws heavily upon treatment manuals, it enables a more comprehensive approach to implementation than a manual alone can provide ...
 It allows a degree of flexibility and adaptation at the level of the individual service user.
 Such flexibility may not be present in a particular manual, the development of which may instead be rooted in a specific service in a particular health care setting.”

 Are these always the important things to do?
 Retrieve this guidance from an American Psychological Association task force.
 Skip to the heading “Treatment factors” on page three of the PDF file.
 There you will read that research “suggests that a number of specific therapeutic elements are characteristic of effective treatments”.
 Take a critical look at these suggestions.
 They include “explicitly helping the client restructure his or her social environment in ways that support change” – or more specifically, abstinence.
 How feasible is that for the clients you know of?
 Do they have the resources – psychological, social and material – to replace environments, friendships, even families and intimate partners, conducive to substance use with those conducive to the opposite?
 Unless they can at least go some way towards this transformation, gains from the radical social re-engineering possible in a contained environment like a residential community remain vulnerable on discharge back to the home environment.